-Davis & Cannon, LLP aggressively defends criminal clients throughout the State of Wyoming.
+Davis & Cannon, LLP aggressively defends criminal clients in in Gillette, Cheyenne, Sheridan and throughout the State of Wyoming.
 We have extensive criminal litigation experience at both the misdemeanor and felony level including DUIs, drug offenses, white collar crime, sexual assault, and homicide.

 Types of Sex Crimes